GitSparTV/GitSparTV/lua-portfolio.md

 Fork of a Garry's Mod addon.

-Using my fork the addon increased speed in about 20% and stopped freezing by huge amounts of computations.
+Using my fork, the addon increased speed in about 20% and stopped freezing by huge amounts of computations.

 ## Program for making Garry's Mod addons easier
 ### *https://github.com/GitSparTV/AddonForge_obsolete*